 Data reliability: The IUB leadership team is responsible for compiling the data.
-What was achieved: Gains were made in fiscal year 2008, as we inch closer to our goal of 100 percent.
+What was achieved: Our percentage remained stable in fiscal year 2011.
 Analysis of results: Job sharing and tag team working relationships have been established by the Board's leadership team to ensure coverage on a daily and long-term basis.
 Challenges include depth of staff in highly technical and specialized areas of analysis.